Andrew's Arsenal

 A friend of mine working at a music store phoned me after a kid walked in with it, trading it in for a "Bright Yellow Electric Guitar".
 I could never have afforded this instrument otherwise, so I was very grateful for the call as well as the "family deal" my friend was able to broker on my behalf.
 (It's a "Church" guitar, we argued!)
 While she's been around a while and isn't much to look at, she is my most treasured instrument.

 Maggie is a 1969 Martin 0-18.
-I needed a guitar to take some of the daily heat off of Molly and at that time my wife had expressed an interest in owning a guitar which she could use in her elementary school classroom.
+I needed a guitar to take some of the day-in-day-out heat off of Molly and at that time my wife had expressed an interest in owning a guitar which she could use in her elementary school classroom.
 As her birthday was approaching I asked her "Do you want a cheap guitar that is ALL YOURS, or do you want a really good one that I'll be borrowing a lot?"
 She chose the latter, and after some perusing through the "Recycler" magazine a few weeks, along came Maggie.
-My wife played it once or twice and now she rarely sees it!
-(Usually hanging around my neck at mass!)
+My wife played it once or twice and now she rarely sees it! (it's usually hanging around my neck at mass!)

-Nylon String: I recently acquired a Yamaha Hybrid Acoustic/Electric nylon string guitar which I have been using for instrumental solos at weddings/funerals thus far.
+Nylon String: I recently acquired a Yamaha Hybrid Acoustic/Electric nylon string guitar which I have been using for Spanish Choir and for instrumental solos at weddings/funerals thus far.
 I am endeavoring to become proficient enough to use it on Sundays with the choirs on songs which either have a Latin-American vibe or songs that could use a classical touch.
 I've not yet named this instrument because I don't yet know if this is "The One" that I will settle on for this purpose.
 It was a good deal but I've had my eye on higher quality hybrid guitars.

 Violins/Bowed Strings:

 Didi is an early 1800's violin from the German/Chek border.
-It has a super rich mid to low range which can be heard on recordings like "Canticle of Zechariah" (Psalms-Canticles) and "Come Holy Ghost" (I'll Follow) She is my "fiddle" which I've played with in many Celtic groups such as Finn MacCool, and the McGrath Bros.
+It has a super rich mid to low range which can be heard on recordings like "Canticle of Zechariah" (Psalms-Canticles) and "Come Holy Ghost" (I'll Follow) She is my "fiddle" which I've played with in many Celtic groups such as Fingal's Cave, Finn MacCool, and the McGrath Bros.
 With Didi I can also play the part of a Cowboy pretty well, playing in Western Swing bands like the Electric Tumbleweeds, the Pale Riders, and the High Desert Band.
 (I have a old (non digital) photo of me fiddling in this band when Gregg Allman joined us for a few songs one night!)
 Didi also took the place of the banjo on a song called "Upstream" on my "If I'm Alive" CD

 Mike's Violin is a beautiful Italian violin made in 1804 by a master craftsman.
 It is far more delicate than Didi, has a brilliant high-end and I have to be in rare form to maximize its potential.
 The difference in holding these two violins is like the difference between holding a crystal wine glass verses holding a beer stein.